smrgeoinfo/resources/iedaisoschemaorg/Readme.md

 ## ISO19139ToHTMLwMap.xsl

 Base transform for converting ISO xml to html.
+The trasform uses the javascript code copied from IEDA to present a map showing the location of the resource if there is a gmd:EX_Extent with a GeographicBoundingBox element or Point locations stored in gml:Polygon elements.

 Extensively modified from transform originated by Jacqui Mize at NOAA.
 This transform imports the various xsl files in the imports subdirectory, as well as the ISO19139ToSchemaOrgDataset1.0.xslt transform.

 ## ISO19139ToSchemaOrgDataset1.0.xslt